AntoniosBarotsis/controller-trigger-recorder/README.md

 - Probably early panics if you forget to connect your controller before running it
 - No clue what happens when there's more than 1 controller (but why would that be the case anyway right?)
-- One or two times I noticed some weird performance drop for a few seconds, no idea where that came from or if it is still a thing
+- One or two times I noticed some weird performance drop for a few seconds, no idea where that came from or if it is still a thing.
+It *might* be happening because the game is loading chunks of the map which sounds like a cheap excuse for a performance skill issue but I noticed that it happens more often in large tracks and in shorter ones it seems to happen at specific areas, even when my laptime is inconsistent.
+That said, it could also just be a skill issue.
 - You might need to run games in borderless windowed instead of fullscreen
 - Only tested on Windows, probably doesn't work on Linux, might work on Mac